The project spotlights on this page highlight case studies that address key issues for anaerobic digestion projects in the agriculture industry.

 Anaerobic digestion produces two products: energy and fertilizer (digestate).
 Digestate is the material remaining after the anaerobic digestion of organic materials.
 Digestate can be separated into liquid and solid components that are land applied as a fertilizer.
 These products can be used on site reducing material costs or sold to others providing an additional revenue stream.

 Ringler Farms energy company, Renergy, currently operates two anaerobic digesters.
 Their flagship bio-digester located in Central Ohio utilizes livestock manure to create renewable energy and nutrient-dense fertilizer.
 Ringler utilizes this natural fertilizer as a soil amendment to improve crop yield.
-The reuse of the digestate helps the farm’s energy company, Renergy Exit, meet its goals of environmental awareness and sustainable waste management.
+The reuse of the digestate helps the farm’s energy company, Renergy, meet its goals of environmental awareness and sustainable waste management.

 Environmental credits are renewable energy credits (RECs, sometimes called renewable energy certificates) or carbon credits.
 These are tradable or quantifiable credits that represent generation of a specific amount of electricity (usually 1 megawatt) from renewable energy.
 RECs are often used by utilities to meet renewable portfolio standards (RPS) or other state standards requiring electricity providers to obtain a minimum percentage of power from renewable resources.